rweigel/phys305/flux.md

 **This section on surface currents can be skipped.
 We will revisit it in Chapter 5.**
 </div>

 This topic is covered briefly in Chapter 5.1.3 of Griffiths.
-At this point, these notes only contain an overview and examples and problems will be added when Chapter 5 is covered.
+At this point, these notes only contain an overview, and examples and problems will be added when Chapter 5 is covered.

 ## Definitions

 The current that flows through a wire has units of charge/s.
-The equation developed for $\dot{N}$ at a point on a line can be used to compute current if we re--define $\lambda$ to be the number of charges per unit length instead of the number of particles per unit length.
+The equation developed for $\dot{N}$ at a point on a line can be used to compute current if we redefine $\lambda$ to be the number of charges per unit length instead of the number of particles per unit length.
 In this case, instead of using $\dot{N}$, we use $I$:

 $$I=\lambda v$$